Kenneth-Macharia/Learning/DevOps/docker/docker-notes.md

 - A container is also an image layer added when created/run but unlike the actual image composition layers which are read-only, the container layer is read-write.
 - Only official images have root namespace, the unofficial image naming convention is *publishers_repo_name/unoffical_image_name*
-- To push images to your docker hub, you must be logged in via the dockr CLI:
+- To push images to your docker hub, you must be logged in via the docker CLI:

     `$ docker login`

 - This creates a json entry in your local profile with the login details.

-_Ensure to log out if the machine with these details is not trusted._
+_Ensure to log out of the machine with these details is not trusted._

 ## Image tagging
 - An image tag is a label pointing to a specific image ID.
 You can have many tags for the same image, but they all refer to one image, denoted by their similar ID.